 Nobody in this study experienced any serious side-effects from the study, with each injection taking about 15 minutes.

-At ENRICH Clinic, all our doctors and nurses and highly qualified and are always researching new treatments and studies that contribute to their patients well being.
+At ENRICH Clinic, all our doctors and nurses are highly qualified and are always researching new treatments and studies that contribute to their patients well being.

 Anti-wrinkle injections were originally developed for certain medical conditions and it appears, still have further options for consideration in this regard.
 Stay tuned!